djsilva99/heatrapy/_docs/caloric hydraulic system.md

 * `applied_static_field_time_ratio`: tuple with the resting time ratios before and after the application of the field.
 * `removed_static_field_time_ratio`: tuple with the resting time ratios before and after the removal of the field.
 * `mcm_discontinuity`: if not `'default'` the MCM is divided into n pieces.
 The input is a tuple where the first entry is the number of discontinuities, while the second is the thickness of each discontinuity in meters.
+* `materials_path`: string indicating the path to the materials folder.
+If False, then the materials forder is the builtin heatrapy database folder.